dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 </div>

-The following example further illustrates the behaviors of these protocols: a single line or text input (single line text file containing: 1001 {"value":10}) is fed to four different single step mapreduce jobs.
+The following example further illustrates the behaviors of these protocols: a single line or text input (single line text file containing: 1001 {"value":10}) is fed to four different single step MapReduce jobs.
 Each uses one of the four Protocols discussed above as INPUT_PROTOCOL, INTERNAL_PROTOCOL and OUTPUT_PROTOCOL.

 ![Total Order Sort, Step 1](images/05recordlife.png)